Joystream/hydra/quick-start.md

 ## 1. From zero to one

-Next, run the scaffold command, which generates all the required files:
+Run the scaffold command, which generates all the required files:

 ```bash
 hydra-cli scaffold